ABOUT THE ARTIST

 A WORD FROM CHILD 357

-I was a known local graffiti artist, I was not a legend, but people knew who I was.
-I recall doing more pieces, burners, characters and murals locally than I can remember.
-As I grew older, I came to realize that acrylics and oils arent spray paint cans, brushes aren’t fat caps and thin tips.
-A quiet art room isn’t a train yard, an overhead lamp isn’t a dimlit street light.
-The two can never compare in andrenaline, in the defining experience and/or the moment.
-Spray paint fumes was like the smell of roses to us, we loved the scent as we sprayed away our designs.
-Floral paints smelled like sweet candy and the pastels colors were amazing.
+As I grew older, I came to realize that acrylics and oils aren’t spray cans, brushes aren’t fat caps and thin tips.
+A quiet art room isn’t a train yard, an overhead lamp isn’t a dim lit street light.
+The two can never compare in adrenaline, in the defining experience and/or the memories created.
+Spray paint to us fumes was like the sweet smell of candy to us, we loved the scent as we sprayed away our designs.
+Floral paints smelled like sweets and the pastels colors were amazing.
 We used WD40 spray caps for painting wide fill ins and our spray paint of choice was Krylon, and Rustoleum.

 We were shadows in the night, who were not afraid to go down into manhole covers, jump fences and/or creep up fire escapes and cranes all to leave our mark.
-As a street artist, we always walked with a spray can, a marker, a book or stickers to slap on somewhere.
-I remember vividly the big fat drippy markers made out of school erasers and old deodorant roll ons, oh how magical they were.
-Each tag we left dripped black or white ink down those surfaces.
-These tags were our trademark, our aliases, our cry to be noticed in a messed up world.
-Tags, burners, throwers and pieces were our claim to fame… Yes, it was illegal, but we were kids just trying to fit in.
+As a street artist, we always traveled with a spray can, a marker, a book or stickers to slap on somewhere.
+I remember vividly the big fat drip markers made out of school erasers and old deodorant roll ons.
+The norious Uni Markers, oh how magical they were.
+Each tag we left dripped black or white ink down any surfaces.

 They label this vandalism, a crime, but to us it was art.
 Just a bunch of emotionally messed up kids who found a means to express themselves.
 Whether it was on paper, in a black book, a wall, the back of a denim jacket or a subway train.
-It was about getting your name everywhere, about trying to be relevant in a world that labeled us nobodies and irrelevant.
+It was about getting your name everywhere, and about trying to be relevant in a world that labeled us irrelevant.

-In conclusion, yes I was a vandal, a street artist, a local graphiti king in my own mind.
-Yes I went all city, but only with tags and throwies.
-Now looking back with a smile, I cannot forget the cool people I met and befriended along the way….
+Now looking back to yesterdaysm I have to smile.
+For I cannot forget the cool people I met and befriended along the way….
 Some of which I am still friends with today, some I lost track of.

-Big props: Neo Nog, Sur167, Rec127, Miro Ris, Lie, Amer, Tee, Sag, Dash, Ghost, Saint and 2Bad to name a few.
+Neo Nog, Sur167, Rec127, Miro Ris, Lie, Amer, Tee, Sag, Dash, Ghost, Saint, 2Bad, and Bosk to name a few.

 “ZN One”, ”Child357” & “PhantomXtra”